plone/documentation/docs/classic-ui/viewlets.md

     />
 ```

-Optionally you can include a template which renders some wrapping HTML around viewlets. *browser/viewlets/headerbottomviewletmanager.pt*:
+Optionally you can include a template which renders some wrapping HTML around viewlets, as in {file}`browser/viewlets/headerbottomviewletmanager.pt`.

 ```xml
 <div id="header-bottom">